Causality-oriented robustness: exploiting general noise interventions

+{We further investigate how the methods compare on the same environment.
+Figure~\ref{fig:sc_adap}(left) shows the boxplots of the differences between MSEs of a competitive method and that of DRIG for each environment.
+DRIG leads to better prediction performance on most environments, especially with a larger $\gamma$. }

-When a small labeled sample from the test environment is available, our adaptive method DRIG-A offers a potential to enhance prediction performance without manually selecting $\gamma$.
+{When a small labeled sample from the test environment is available, our adaptive methods DRIG-A and DRIG-A+ can enhance prediction performance without manually selecting $\gamma$.
 For evaluation, to ensure a larger test sample size, we pool the aforementioned 50 test environments together as our new test domain, which is a mixture of various interventions.
-Given a test sample size $n_l$, we randomly draw a subsample from the test domain and apply DRIG-A and test OLS.
-Note that different from (and weaker than) the setting in Section~\ref{sec:driga}, here we use only the $n_u = n_l$ labeled data instead of additionally having access to a large unlabeled sample of $X$ in the test domain.
-As shown in Figure~\ref{fig:sc_adap}, with a relatively small number of labeled test data, DRIG-A outperforms all other methods that rely solely on the training data.
-It also exhibits superior performance and greater stability compared to test OLS.
-Finally, as the number of labeled test data increases, the advantage of DRIG-A over the test OLS diminishes, aligned with our theoretical result in Theorem~\ref{thm:adap_mse}.
+Given a test sample size $n_l$, we randomly draw a subsample from the test domain and apply DRIG-A, DRIG-A+, and test OLS.
+As shown in Figure~\ref{fig:sc_adap}, with a relatively small number of labeled test data, DRIG-A and DRIG-A+ outperform all other methods that rely solely on the training data including DRIG.
+Since DRIG-A+ offers much more flexibility than DRIG-A for adapting to the test environment, we see that DRIG-A+ yields more robust predictions.
+DRIG-A+ exhibits superior performance and greater stability compared to test OLS.
+Finally, as the number of labeled test data increases, the advantage of DRIG-A+ over the test OLS diminishes, aligned with our theoretical result in Theorem~\ref{thm:adap_mse}.}